MurtadhaS/BottomDialogList/README.md

             Toast.makeText(this, "Hello World 1", Toast.LENGTH_LONG).show()
             })

- You can refer for the app sample in the project for more info.
+ You can to the app sample in the project for more info.